 When you visit us for your filling, we’ll administer local anaesthetic to ensure the process is pain-free, before removing the decayed part of the tooth.
-The area is then filled with white filling material.
+The area is then filled with a white filling material.
 Your new white filling will be barely noticeable when you smile.

-Don’t let your fillings ruin your smile confidence, or oral health.
+Don’t let your fillings ruin your smile confidence or oral health.
 White fillings provide an effective solution to cavities and they look great!

 Symptoms of having a cavity include tooth sensitivity when you have hot or cold drinks, a throbbing, sharp pain, or even a visible hole in your tooth.
 If a previous filling has been damaged, you’ll need a replacement.

 White fillings are made of safe, durable materials, such as composite resin, or ceramics.
-Once a drill has been used to remove the decayed part of the tooth, filling material will be bonded to the tooth to seal it.
+Once a drill has been used to remove the decayed part of the tooth, the filling material will be bonded to the tooth to seal it.

 The main cause of cavities is sugary drinks, frequent snacking, and not cleaning your teeth thoroughly.
-If you keep an eye on your sugar intake, and make an effort to brush your teeth after every meal, you should reduce your chances of needing further fillings.
-Regular hygiene appointments will ask help prevent fillings.
+If you keep an eye on your sugar intake and make an effort to brush your teeth after every meal, you should reduce your chances of needing further fillings.
+Regular hygiene appointments will ask to help prevent fillings.